CaseNet MO

 Who Can Use eFiling (For Attorneys)?

-It is for licensed Missouri attorneys who have registered for a secure Missouri Courts account and are authorized to use the Missouri eFiling system to file new cases or submit documents in existing cases.
-This access is generally meant for approved legal users who need account-based filing tools through the official Missouri court system.
+e-Filling is for licensed Missouri attorneys who have registered for a secure Missouri Courts account and are authorized to use the Missouri eFiling system to file new cases or submit documents in existing cases.

 In some situations, approved agencies or authorized users may also use the same system where applicable.